-Men and women currently compete in 10-team events.
-The sport is played on temperature-controlled sheets of ice, and the two teams take turns to deliver a 44-pound (19.96kg) stone towards a series of concentric circles.
-The object is to get the stone as close to the centre of the circles as possible to score more points than the opponent, using sweeping instruments to affect both the accuracy and speed of each stone.
+Men and women currently compete in team and mixed doubles events.
+All events consist of 10 teams.
+The sport is played on temperature-controlled sheets of ice, and the two opposing teams take turns to deliver a 44-pound (19.96kg) stone towards a series of concentric circles.
+The object is to get the stones as close to the centre of the circles as possible to score more points than the opponent, using sweeping instruments to affect both the accuracy and speed of each stone.

-One match consists of ten “ends” or rounds of throws.
-The score for the end is determined when all 16 stones have been delivered.
-A team can have one or several stones closest to the centre and score therefore one or several points in each end.
-The team with the most points after all ten ends have been completed, or after the opponent has conceded, is the winner.
+One match consists of a number of “ends” or rounds of throws.
+The score for the end is determined when all stones for an end have been delivered.
+A team can have one or several stones closest to the centre and therefore score one or several points in each end.
+The team with the most points after all ends (10 in the team event and 8 in the mixed doubles event) have been completed, or after the opponent has conceded, is the winner.